albertodebortoli/rubiks-cube-solution/README.md

 Trivial.

-### 3. Fix angles of opposite face to face at 1
+### 3. Fix the angles of the face opposite to the completed one

-If angles of face opposite to the pivot face are not in the correct position regardless the colors, swaps are needed between *7b-7w-9o*, *9w-9g-7o*, *3y-3g-1o*, *1b-1y-3o*.
+If the angles of the face opposite to the *pivot face* are not in the correct position regardless of the colors, swaps are needed between *7b-7w-9o*, *9w-9g-7o*, *3y-3g-1o*, *1b-1y-3o*.

 Moves: